 What is FBCx?

 The fiber alpha-cyclodextrin is derived from corn and is marketed under the name FBCx.
-It is a soluable fiber which is claimed to bind with and eliminate up to nine times its own weight in dietary fat.
+It is a soluble fiber which is claimed to bind with and eliminate up to nine times its own weight in dietary fat.
 FBCx is marketed in the U.S. under the brand name Calorease.

 FBCx.com was registered in November 2005, while Calorease.com was registered in July 2011.
 Below is a screen shot of fbcx.com, captured in February 2014.
+The website appears the same as of this January 2015 revision.

 How much does FBCx cost?